NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 Discontinuing

-You may wish to consider discontinuing from that subject.
-Check the SRC leaflet on discontinuing not failing (DC) for details.
+If illness or misadventure is impacting your ability to continue or complete a unit, you may wish to consider discontinuing from that subject.
+Check the SRC leaflet on Discontinuing Not Failing (DC) for details.

 Applying for special consideration

-You must apply within three working days of the assessment.
-If you apply late, you will need to have a documented, compelling reason as to why they should consider your application.
+You must apply within three working days of the assessment deadline.
+If you apply late, you will need to have a documented, compelling reason as to why you were unable to apply on time.
 Late applications are not often accepted.
 Go to the Uni’s Special Consideration portal.
 Provide the appropriate supporting documentation, as outlined in the portal.
 Medical documentation (e.g., Professional Practitioner’s Certificates) must be from the day of or before the day of the assessment.
 If you cannot see your doctor on or before that day, use a home doctor service.
 Ensure, also, that the dates of your documentation include the dates of your assessment.
 Your medical documentation does not need to provide confidential information or a diagnosis, but could include a description of the things that you are unable to do, such as attend classes, leave bed, or sit up for longer than 10 minutes.
 If your medical documentation indicates that you were only moderately (or less) affected by your condition, it is unlikely that you will be given special consideration.
 Appropriate misadventure documentation varies according to the situation.
 You want to prove that what you say did happen and it did affect you and your studies.
 This might be a death certificate, letter from a hospital social worker, or police event number with contact details for the reporting officer.
 Where possible, get a PPC from a doctor or counsellor to show how you were affected by the misadventure.
-While it is possible to use a statutory declaration (written by you or someone close to you), it is generally not seen as effective as the other forms of documentation.
+While it is possible to use a statutory declaration (written by you or someone close to you), it is generally not considered sufficient without other evidence or supporting documentation.

 Delayed documents/documents not in English